 Examples of biased questions from our corpus include the instructor question in (1), and the follower questions in (2) and (3), the second of which is illustrated in Figure 4.
 As already mentioned, in (1), the instructor and follower in a Map Task session needed to resolve the difficulty posed by a difference in their maps; when the follower tries to state the problem and asks a polar question, the instructor responds with two questions of his own, "What?
-What do you mean?", both with the L+H L-L% tune.
-The follower recognizes the negative implicature generated by the questions and responds not by providing information but by asking a clarification question, then refers to a previous instruction and finishes her turn asking a wh-question.
-By using the L+H L-L% tune, she implicates that she cannot go the way the instructor tells her to.
-As in (1), her instructor recognizes the negative implicature and responds by asking a clarification question recognizes the negative implicature and responds by asking a clarification question.
-By using the L+H L-L% tune, she implicates that she cannot go the way the instructor tells her to.
+What do you mean?", both with the L+H\ L-L% tune.
+The follower recognizes the negative implicature generated by the questions and responds not by providing information but by asking a clarification question instead.
+Similarly, in the Map Task session in (2), the follower acknowledges the instruction, then refers to a previous instruction and finishes her turn asking a wh-question.
+By using the L+H\ L-L% tune, she implicates that she cannot go the way the instructor tells her to.
 As in (1), her instructor recognizes the negative implicature and responds by asking a clarification question rather than providing information on the direction the follower is to take.

 (2) Instructor [sto i'γro li'vaði pas pros to 'plai ja na pe'rasis a'namesa sto i'γro li'vaði ce to jela'ðari] "At the wetlands you go to the side so as to pass in between the wetlands and the cattle egret."
-Follower Ine ll ce me'ta mu 'ipes na 'pao pros ta 'kato] "Yes.
-And then you told me to go downwards." ['pu na 'pao pros ta 'kato] L+H L+H where SBJV go.PRS.1SG towards the down "Downwards in what direction?"
-Instructor [to jelaˈðari ðen ton ˈeçis aˈpenadi ap to iˈγro liˈvaði] 'Don't you have the cattle egret across from the wetlands?'
+Follower [ne ce me ta mu ipes na pao pros ta kato] "Yes.
+And then you told me to go downwards." ['pu na pao pros ta kato] L+H L-L% where SBJV go.PRS.1SG towards the down "Downwards in what direction?"
+Instructor [to jela ðari ðen ton 'eçis a penadi ap to i γro li vaði] 'Don't you have the cattle egret across from the wetlands?'

 Figure 4.
-A biased question with the L+H L-L% tune; see (3) for the full dialogue excerpt; from a Map Task.
+A biased question with the L+H\ L-L% tune; see (3) for the full dialogue excerpt; from a Map Task.